Leestijd: 10 minuten | Dominic Dithurbide | 25 april 2022 |

 DTP is the redesign of a translated document using page layout software.
 After a translation is complete, the project goes to the DTP specialist, who will import the translated text and work on the design to mirror the original document's formatting.
 They also look at numerical formats and ensure they reflect the local currency, time, and date.

 People often use Computer-Assisted Translation and Machine Translation (MT) interchangeably, but they have several differences in translation.
 Machine translation software completely translates source texts using computer algorithms, with no humans involved throughout the process.
-With computer-assisted translation software, a professional translator uses different translation tools and apps to speed up the translation process.
+A professional translator uses computer-assisted translation software.
+This software includes various tools and apps to make translation faster.

 The advantages of MT include reduced cost since computers can process a large amount of text almost instantly.
-Human post-editing is often necessary to ensure the accuracy of translated text and involves checking and making corrections to the translated text.
+Translators often need to add Auto Post-Editing (AutoPE) to ensure the translated text is accurate.
+This process involves checking and correcting the translation.
 This step helps to guarantee that the final version is accurate and error-free.

 Machine learning and artificial intelligence are a whole different beast.
 Learn more about those here.